Last updated on April 10th, 2019 at 02:58 pm

 Did you know that teen drivers have the highest accident and fatality rates of any age group?

-According to the Center for Disease Control, seven teens ages 16 to 19 died every day from motor vehicle injuries in 2010.
-Per mile driven, teen drivers ages 16 to 19 are three times more likely than drivers ages 20 and older to be in a fatal crash says the Insurance Institute for Highway Safety.
+According to the Center for Disease Control, six teens ages 16 to 19 died and hundreds more were injured every day due to motor vehicle crashes in 2016 alone.
+Per mile driven, teen drivers ages 16 to 19 are nearly three times more likely than drivers ages 20 and older to be involved in a fatal crash.

 Scary stuff, right?

 If you’re the parent of a young driver, you can help protect your teen by learning about the problem and taking steps to decrease your teenager’s risk of injuries in a car crash.

 First, why are teens at an increased risk?
 There are several reasons:

 - Lack of experience and judgment – They are new drivers

 - Speeding and driving too fast for traffic and weather conditions